peterhurford/git-aliases.zsh/README.md

 (Alternatively, you can place the `git-aliases` plugin in the `plugins=(...)` local in your `~/.zshrc` manually.)

+(Once you have this plugin, you can clone this plugin via `clone peterhurford git-aliases.zsh` instead.
+Much better!)

 If you use the non-recommended alternative, bash, you can install this directly to you r `~/.bash_profile`: